yukikitayama/music/music_theory.md

 **Enharmonic equivalents** are notes that sound the same but are spelled differently. e.g. B sharp and C. So piano keys can have multiple names.

+Sharps and flats are placed to the **left of the note head** on the same line or space on the staff.
+The rule states that all notes on the same line or space that occur after the sharp or flat are also played as sharped or flatted notes **until the end of the measure**.
+In the next measure, the sharp or flat have no affect and all sharped or flatted notes return to non-sharped or non-flatted notes.
+A **natural sign** is a symbol to the **left of a note head** that eliminates the effects of any preceding sharp or flat for the remainder of the measure (or until another sharp or flat is seen).